Nevada Criminal Charges for Hitting or Running Over a Pedestrian

 - What you did after the accident.

-In addition to facing criminal charges, if you hit a pedestrian in Nevada, you could be hit with a lawsuit by your victim for the costs of his or her medical expenses, lost wages and attorney's fees.
+In addition to facing criminal charges, if you hit a pedestrian in Nevada, you could be hit with a pedestrian accident lawsuit by your victim for the costs of his or her medical expenses, lost wages and attorney's fees.

 Let's take a closer look at some of the specific crimes you might be charged with if you strike a pedestrian with your car in Nevada.
 Note that these criminal offenses are in addition to any moving violations you may be charged with for an underlying traffic offense.